GreycLab/gmic-community/news/gmic340_en.md

 [![Filter 'Colors / Mixer (Generic)'](https://gmic.eu/gmic340/thumbs/filter_mixer_generic.png)](https://gmic.eu/gmic340/img/filter_mixer_generic.jpg)
 _Fig.3.1.1.
 The **Colors / Mixer [Generic]** filter enriches the already available arsenal of filters for contrast and color enhancement._

 Let's also talk about the **Details / Sharpen [Alpha]** filter, which, as its name suggests, allows for fine detail enhancement in photographs.
-It is based on an original technique of pyramidal decomposition of the image relative to an [_Alpha blending_](https://en.wikipedia.org/wiki/Alpha_compositing) operator.
-This technique particularly seeks to minimize the appearance of "halos" near the edges, which is a common artifact encountered with usual detail enhancement filters.
+It minimizes the appearance of edge "halos", a common artifact arising from many detail enhancement filters.
+The Details/Sharpen [Alpha] filter is based on an original technique of pyramidal decomposition of the image obtained from an [_Alpha blending_](https://en.wikipedia.org/wiki/Alpha_compositing) operator.

 [![Filter 'Details / Sharpen (Alpha)'](https://gmic.eu/gmic340/thumbs/filter_sharpen_alpha.png)](https://gmic.eu/gmic340/img/filter_sharpen_alpha.jpg)
 _Fig.3.1.2.
 The **Details / Sharpen [Alpha]** filter allows for fine detail enhancement in photographs, minimizing the appearance of "halos"._